 Ronnie Frostad is a sculptor herself and works closely with her experienced staff to ensure excellent castings.
+We offer bronze casting services to artists across the USA with exceptional detail to quality.
 There are no sculptures too small or too large for the foundry to produce to perfection.
 The foundry has produced some of the largest sculptures in the world over the years.
 Each step in the casting process is checked by our foundry supervisors and Ronnie for quality control, and the artists have the opportunity to check their sculpture at the wax, raw casting, and finish stages for acceptance.

 The casting process is known as lost wax and dates back thousands of years.
 Techniques have improved over the years, but the process is essentially the same.
 Our foundry offers all steps of the lost-wax.

 Below are the casting steps we take to create a sculpture in bronze from start to finish no matter how large or how small the piece of art.